AXION-MONEY/eth-multirpc/README.md

-# solver-MultiRpc: Reliable Ethereum Interactions with Multiple RPCs
+# eth-multirpc: Reliable Ethereum Interactions with Multiple RPCs

-`solver-MultiRpc` is a robust library designed to interact with Ethereum smart contracts using multiple RPC endpoints.
+`eth-multirpc` is a robust library designed to interact with Ethereum smart contracts using multiple RPC endpoints.
 This ensures reliability and availability by distributing the load across various endpoints and retrying operations on failure.
 The library provides both asynchronous (`AsyncMultiRpc`) and